How to increase prices without losing loyal customers

 2. Develop the strategy

-• Raise prices by a certain percentage every year, which may be tied in with inflation or cost of living.
+- annual adjustment: increasing prices by a set percentage each year, tied to inflation or cost of living

 3. Timing of the increase